-This is the time we remember

-Those who gave meaning to our lives.

-This is the time we remember

-The bonds that tied us together,

-The love that we shared,

-And the memories that remain with us still.
+This is the time we remember Those who gave meaning to our lives.
+This is the time we remember The bonds that tied us together, The love that we shared, And the memories that remain with us still.

 They are now part of the eternity that is human memory.
 In silence, we remember our family and friends who have passed away.
-At Yom Kippur, we will display these names.
+At Yom Kippur, we will say these names aloud.